Special Education Faculty

 Previously Dr. Barnhill worked as an autism consultant, special education coordinator, and school psychologist for the North Kansas City School District in Missouri, and she taught adjunct courses at William Jewell College, the University of Kansas, and Avila University before moving to Lynchburg, Va. to begin the ASD Certification program in August of 2006.

 Professionally, she has worked as a school psychologist, school counselor, and a pediatric Registered Nurse.
-She is a Nationally Certified School Psychologist and a reviewer for the NASP Communqué.
+She is a Board Certified Behavior Analyst-Doctoral level, a Nationally Certified School Psychologist, and a reviewer for the NASP Communqué.

-Dr. Barnhill has published more than 25 articles in peer-reviewed journals and has given presentations at over 100 national and international conferences, including the Autism Society of America (ASA) and the National Association of School Psychologists (NASP).
-She published the book, Right Address...Wrong Planet: Children with Asperger Syndrome Becoming Adults, in 2002 and with her husband, Press Barnhill, she co-authored Parents of Children with Disabilities: A Survival Guide for Fathers and Mothers (to be published in the spring of 2010).
-In addition, she has contributed book chapters on autism spectrum disabilities for two textbooks published by Pearson Education.
+Dr. Barnhill has published more than 40 articles in peer-reviewed journals and has given presentations at over 190 national and international conferences, including the Autism Society of America (ASA) and the National Association of School Psychologists (NASP).
+In 2002, she published the book, Right Address...Wrong Planet: Children with Asperger Syndrome Becoming Adults, and with her husband, Press Barnhill, she co-authored Parents of Children with Disabilities: A Survival Guide for Fathers and Mothers published in 2010.
+In addition, she has contributed book chapters on autism spectrum disabilities for four textbooks.
 She is actively involved across campus in committee work on projects such as the energy savings company initiative.
+Her community work includes Christian Healing Ministry Prayer.

 Dr. Glenn Buck